leorrose/Image-classification-zero-shot-learning/README.md

 # Image-classification-ZSL

-A CNN model with zero shot learning based on cifar100 data set
+A CNN model with zero shot learning based on cifar100 data set.

 The target of this Project is to create a CNN model to classify images, even images not included in the training data set.